QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 from **falling** at the moment that the unanticipated stabilization arrives.

 In various research papers about stabilizations of high inflations, the jump in the money supply described by equation {eq}`eq:eqnmoneyjump` has been called
-"the velocity dividend" that a government reaps from implementin a regime change that sustains a permanently lower inflation rate.
+"the velocity dividend" that a government reaps from implementing a regime change that sustains a permanently lower inflation rate.

 #### Technical Details about whether $p$ or $m$ jumps at $T_1$